 Each year the compensation committee recommends, and the board of directors approves, performance targets for Ms. Kirby and Mr. Barkus.
 If 100% of these pre-established performance targets are met, then Ms. Kirby will earn a target bonus of \$812,500 per year and Mr. Barkus will earn a bonus of \$725,000.
 At least 91% of the performance targets must be achieved in order for Ms. Kirby or Mr. Barkus to receive any bonus.
 In fiscal 2006, Ms. Kirby's and Mr. Barkus' performance targets were based on an internally defined operating earnings target, or bonus operating earnings, with a target of \$43,792,000.
-Bonus operating earnings before interest and income taxes ("EBIT"), adjusted for certain accounting changes required under generally accepted accounting principles and non-recurring charges.
-The compensation committee believes that the exclusion of the impact of these items from the bonus targets is appropriate, as such accounting charges are items over which management has no control.
+Bonus operating earnings is defined as earnings before interest and income taxes ("EBIT"), adjusted for certain accounting changes.
+The exclusion of the impact of these items from the bonus targets is appropriate, as such accounting charges are items over which management has no control.
 Actual fiscal 2006 bonus operating earnings was \$51,406,000, or an achievement of 117.4% of the target.